elifesciences/pattern-library/README.md

 - run `gulp` to build the css & js files.
 - then run `gulp watch` to watch for changes to files or do both in one fell swoop with `gulp && gulp watch` (the watch task on its own will not compile your assets until a file is changed).
 - run `gulp test --mocha-grep=something` to pass the `--grep` option to mocha and run a subset of tests.
 - if generating files intended for website production, invoke with the production flag, like this: `gulp --environment production`.
-The only difference at the moment is to minify css files, it may be used for more later.
+The minifies css & js files.

 ## 3. Generate PatternLab